Bude Harbour Walk

 In the 19th century the dam was dismantled and the stones used to build an extra cottage and a series of stepping stones, just visible in this image - described as the pontoon bridge.
 It is possible that at this time, the Sailor Boys Inn became a Pastry Shop owned by a Mr Cobbledick.

-The photograph opposite is shown courtesy of the Keat family of Bude.
+Image courtesy of the Keats family of Bude.

 The First School: Just behind you now are the grounds of the old schoolhouse.
 This was built by Sir Thomas in 1849, but subsequently enlarged.
 Sir Thomas and Lady Acland were strongly in favour of providing education for children of all classes of society and had already built schools at their other estates at Killerton and Holnicote.
 However, to accommodate the enlargement of the school and its grounds, part of the East Shalder Hill had to be removed.